ptomato/talks/tc39-2021-12/README.md

 # Temporal update

-- Similar to last time!
+- Similar to what we asked for consensus on last time!
-- Asking for consensus on several minor normative changes
+- Asking for consensus on several minor normative changes:
   - Changes suggested by implementors ("adjustments")
   - Changes to make spec text accurately reflect the intentions of the champions ("bugs")
 - No discussions this time, just fixes